 Most of us try to avoid failure at all costs because we believe it reflects poorly on us.
 If we do not achieve the results we were expecting on our first try, we conclude that it wasn’t meant to be and move on.
 Even worse, some of us won’t even go after our dreams if they appear to be out of reach.
 This is because we have been conditioned to think of failure as a bad thing…something to be ashamed of.
 In reality, failure is simply a lesson on what to do differently the next time around.
 The more times we fail, the closer we are understanding what we need to do in order to accomplish our goal.

 Far better is it to dare mighty things, to win glorious triumphs, even though checkered by failure… than to rank with those poor spirits who neither enjoy nor suffer much, because they live in a gray twilight that knows not victory nor defeat. ~ Theodore Roosevelt

 When we see others who have risen great heights in their chosen fields, we often assume that they must be “special” or “gifted” to have gotten where they are.
-Actually, the only difference between them and you is that they did not give up when the road became rocky.
+We are all gifted in one way or another and the only difference between them and us is that they did not give up when the road became rocky.
+They held on to their vision and never lost sight of it.
 They had the determination and resilience to see their project through to the end, regardless of how many roadblocks they encountered along the way.
-Some noteworthy examples of this are:

 - Abraham Lincoln ran and was defeated for more than ten political offices before becoming the 16th President of the United States